What is a cookie?

 Secondly, we allow persistent (permanent) cookies to be used to better inform how the content your device visits may be presented to you.
 Persistent cookies can store your preferences for a particular site, so they will be remembered when the site is visited again.

 Thirdly, we allow persistent and other kinds of permanent cookies (such as “flash” cookies) to be set and we and others access information from 3rd party cookies in order to assist in compiling and analysing the types of online content you visit and your interaction with that content.
-This assists in assessing what promotions to make to you, when and how.
-It also assists in measuring the effectiveness of promotions.

 What are your choices about cookies?

 You can control the extent to which your device allows cookies to be set on it.
 You can do this by changing the settings on the software your device uses to access the internet (your browser software).
 For example, depending on which browser your device uses, you may be able to disable third party cookies.
+If you configure your settings to disable session and certain persistent cookies, you may find that the websites you visit have only limited functionality.

 There is a lot of information available about how cookies work and how to change your browser’s cookie preferences.
 This includes information at the following links: Stay smart online – all about cookies and your privacy; Your online choices and Privacy Commissioner Fact Sheet on online behavioural advertising.